-In the HBS data we have also imputed values for childbirth allowance and interest payments on mortgage and study loans.
+In the HBS data we have also imputed values for study loans.
 See the earlier report Lüpsik, Paulus, Võrk 2008 for details.

 The derivation of other variables needed for the EUROMOD is described in the DRDs.
 Generally the standard approach provided by the Essex team was applied.